dentarg/auth0-blog/_posts/2017-08-25-building-an-app-with-Nette-and-adding-authentication.markdown

 **Nette**  has a [collection of plugins and extensions](https://componette.com) for easy use in your application.
 It also has an [active community](https://forum.nette.org).

 We'll be building a simple character listing app with **Nette**.
 Our app will simply list **10 Game of Thrones characters** and their real names.
-Once we add authentication to the app, all logged-in users will have the privilege of knowing these celebrity characters personally.
+Once we add authentication to the app, all logged-in users will have the privilege of knowing their names.
+Non logged-in users won't have access to any data.

 **Note:** Check out how we built this small secure app with [Laravel](https://auth0.com/blog/creating-your-first-laravel-app-and-adding-authentication/).